Ezequiel Tovar Player Props: Rockies vs. Athletics

-The Colorado Rockies, including Ezequiel Tovar (batting .262 in his past 10 games, with two doubles, a triple, a home run and two RBI), take on starting pitcher JP Sears and the Oakland Athletics at Coors Field, Friday at 8:40 PM ET.
+Ezequiel Tovar -- 2-for-5 in his last game -- will be in action for the Colorado Rockies against the Oakland Athletics, with Paul Blackburn on the mound, on July 29 at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Nationals.
+He racked up two hits (going 2-for-5) in his last appearance against the Athletics.

 Ezequiel Tovar Game Info & Props vs. the Athletics